-Colchester has also issued its Principles for Service Providers7, which require service providers to comply with all applicable anti-slavery and human trafficking laws, employment legislation, the standards and behaviours Colchester expects from its suppliers, to provide further information about their modern slavery policies and procedures on request, and to require the introduction of such policies where they do not already exist, and to notify Colchester if they become aware of any modern slavery incidents occurring in their business or own supply chains.
+Colchester has also issued its Principles for Service Providers7, which request service providers to comply with all applicable anti-slavery and human trafficking laws, employment legislation, the standards and behaviours Colchester expects from its suppliers, to provide further information about their modern slavery policies and procedures on request, and to require the introduction of such policies where they do not already exist, and to notify Colchester if they become aware of any modern slavery incidents occurring in their business or own supply chains.

-Colchester intends to implement the following additional enhancements to the pre-engagement and oversight of its third-party service providers:
+Colchester has also implemented the following additional enhancements to the pre-engagement and oversight of its third-party service providers:

 - 1. Incorporating modern slavery due diligence and risk analysis into the onboarding procedure for all new material service providers. - 2.
-Rolling out a new market-leading vendor risk management tool within the organisation which will require annual attestation from all service providers (other than low-risk) that they accept Colchester's position of zero-tolerance of modern slavery and human trafficking.
+Rolling out a new market-leading vendor risk management tool within the organisation which requires annual attestation from all material service providers that they accept Colchester's position of zero-tolerance of modern slavery and human trafficking.